 - Garlic – Three garlic cloves may seem like a lot, but garlic sweetens and mellows as it cooks.
 It won’t overpower the sauce.

-- Basil – Fresh basil gives the sauce that quintessential Italian flavor.
+- Basil – Fresh basil gives that quintessential Italian flavor.
 If you don’t have fresh, dried basil does the trick.
 Just remember to use less dried basil than fresh.
 Dried herbs are stronger than fresh herbs, which means you only need a third of the amount.

-How to make this recipe:
+How to make cherry tomato sauce

 1. Saute the cherry tomatoes